-The Toolbox for public awareness and engagement will serve as a way to encourage the public to think about the pros and cons of safety countermeasures.
-The Toolbox will help with the understanding of what a Safe System Approach is, and how they can help the WAMPO region with achieving safety goals.
+A toolbox for public awareness and engagement will serve as a way to encourage the public to think about the pros and cons of safety countermeasures.
+The toolbox will help with understanding what the Safe System Approach is and how members of the public can help the WAMPO region achieve safety goals.